As an Amazon Associate, ConductScience Inc. earns revenue from qualifying purchases

 Griffith O.M., in Practical Techniques for Centrifugal Separations, by ThermoFischer)

-For the wide range of routine applications, the standard benchtop and clinical centrifuges may present one of the following types of rotors (Ohlendieck & Harding, 2017):
+For a wide range of routine applications, the standard benchtop and clinical centrifuges may present one of the following types of rotors (Ohlendieck & Harding, 2017):

 Multiple Container Rotors